 "We have done lots of boring and sensible things, awful things like cutting staff, procurement, raising more money.

-"But cuts of that level bite really deep into our flesh so it means not only big cuts in the Science Museum in London but one of our three great northern museums almost certainly would have to close."'Blow to economy'
+"But cuts of that level bite really deep into our flesh so it means not only big cuts in the Science Museum in London but one of our three great northern museums almost certainly would have to close."

 Mr Blatchford said the option of introducing an admission fee as an alternative was not his decision because it was government policy not to charge.